rutujabhende56/Covid19-data-analysis/README.md

 This project demonstrates how data analysis techniques can help understand real-world problems like the COVID-19 pandemic.
 It highlights the importance of data-driven insights in decision-making and public health analysis.

-(The Dataset is large, so GitHub preview is not available.
+## Dataset Note :
+The dataset used in this project is large and may not be previewed directly on GitHub.
-Please download the file or use raw link.)
+Please download the file or use the raw link to view and work with the data.